 Where an eligible data breach affects more than one entity (for example, where personal information is in one organisation’s possession, but under the control of another), each entity has obligations under the NDB scheme.
 However, one of the entities may notify on behalf of the other(s).
 It is generally recommended to provide for this scenario in contractual arrangements with third party suppliers and partners.

+For example, an NFP may engage a telemarketing company to make fundraising calls using a database provided by the NFP, which contains donor personal information (the list).
+The personal information on that list will be considered jointly held as the telemarketing company has possession of it, but it is under the effective control of the NFP.
+Where there is an eligible data breach involving the list in the possession of the telemarketing company, both the telemarking company and the NFP will have obligations under the NDB scheme.
+The parties should agree between them which party will notify affected individuals and the OAIC.

 Further information?
 See the data breach response guidance provided by the OAIC [insert link].

 Tax File Numbers